S3-working-group/s3-practical-guide/docs/all.md

 - revised all illustrations for a more consistent style and increased readability
 - revised introduction: more explanation about patterns and core concepts
-- updated glossary: delegator, delegatee and pattern
+- updated glossary: revised explanation of Delegator, Delegatee, Role and Pattern, added Role Keeper

 ### Changes 2020-04-29